-Cash flow is one of the biggest concerns for any business owner, so cash flow statements are the first financial statements many new business owners attempt.
-These basics can help you establish the financial tracking and reporting you'll need to create cash flow statements and get a handle on what's coming in and what's going out.
+Cash flow is one of the top concerns for your business, so cash flow statements are the first financial statements you'll create.
+This overview will help you establish the financial tracking and reporting you'll need to develop cash flow statements and get a handle on what's coming in and what's going out.

 Editor's note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-As with anything related to financial math, understanding terms is half the battle.
-In addition to standard terms like "cash flow," you may come across terms like "negative cash flow" and "cash flow from operations."
-Here's what those phrases mean.
+As with anything related to financial math, understanding the jargon is half the battle.
+You may come across terms like "negative cash flow" and "cash flow from operations."
+Here's what those and other important phrases mean.

 Positive cash flow

 Positive cash flow is when a company's incoming cash exceeds its outgoing expenses.
 Reaching a positive cash flow point is a major milestone for new businesses.

 Negative cash flow

 If your statement shows negative cash flow, this means that during the period being evaluated, your business transferred more money out than it received.
 Rest assured, this does not indicate that you are in peril.
 You may go through negative cash flow during certain times of the year if your product or service is seasonal.
 And if you have a new business, you may keep a negative cash flow until you acquire a consistent client base.